Changes to naturalization: Dual citizenship in 2026

 Lawyer

 People who have dual citizenship therefore hold passports from two countries.
-Until last year, dual citizenship was generally not permitted in Germany.
-Anyone who wanted to be naturalized usually had to give up their old citizenship first.
-But this changed at the end of June 2024.
+Until last year, dual citizenship was not generally permitted in Germany.
+Anyone who wanted to become a naturalized citizen usually had to renounce their old nationality first.
+However, this changed at the end of June 2024.
 The changes are based on a law passed by the federal government and the Bundestag.
-According to this law (Citizenship Modernization Act) , dual citizenship is permitted.
-This means that since this law came into force on June 27, 2024, anyone wishing to be naturalized in Germany no longer has to give up their previous citizenship in order to obtain a German passport.
+According to this law (Citizenship Modernization Act), dual citizenship is permitted.
+This means that since this law came into force on June 27, 2024, anyone who wants to become a naturalized citizen in Germany no longer has to give up their previous citizenship in order to obtain a German passport.

-In this article, we explain what exactly has changed with regard to dual citizenship, when the changes came into force and who can benefit from them.
+In this article, we explain what exactly has changed with regard to dual citizenship, when the changes came into force and who can benefit from them and under what conditions.

 Basis of dual citizenship

-To understand the changes, it is helpful to first understand the old legal situation.
-Before 27 June 2024, one of the requirements for naturalization under Section 10 (1) No. 4 StAG (old version) was that the applicant had to give up or lose their previous nationality.
-Section 12 StAG stipulated that this requirement could be waived if the previous citizenship could not be renounced or could only be renounced under particularly difficult conditions.
-The requirement to give up previous citizenship was also waived at the time for citizens of European Union member states and Switzerland, as well as for recognized refugees and people granted asylum in Germany.
-However, most naturalization applicants were not subject to any of the above-mentioned exceptions.
-They therefore first had to give up their previous citizenship in order to obtain German citizenship.
+To understand the changes, it is helpful to first understand the previous legal situation.
+Before June 27, 2024, one of the requirements for naturalization under Section 10 (1) No. 4 of the StAG (old version) was that the applicant had to renounce or lose their previous citizenship.
+According to Section 12 StAG (old version), this requirement was waived if the old nationality could not be renounced or could only be renounced under particularly difficult conditions.
+Even back then, nationals of European Union member states and Switzerland, as well as recognized refugees and people granted asylum in Germany, were exempt from renouncing their previous nationality.
+However, none of the above exceptions applied to most applicants for naturalization.
+They therefore first had to renounce their previous nationality in order to obtain German nationality.

 However, the Federal Government wanted to change this.
 In the law mentioned above, the requirement to renounce previous citizenship has been completely removed from Section 10 StAG.
-This has far-reaching consequences: In future, no one will have to give up their former citizenship for a successful naturalization application.
+This has far-reaching consequences: In future, no one will have to give up their former citizenship for a successful application for naturalization.
 Instead, dual citizenship has become the new standard for naturalization .

 The new law enabling dual citizenship came into force on June 27, 2024.
 From this date, people who wish to be naturalized no longer have to choose a nationality.
 Dual citizenship is generally possible in Germany.